What Is Avian Flu?

 Birds.
 The flu mainly spreads asymptomatically among wild aquatic birds, but domestic poultry are also susceptible and can become extremely ill and die.
 Twenty-five known subtypes of avian flu have been identified in birds.
 There are two main categories: low pathogenicity, which often causes little-to-no signs of disease, and high pathogenicity, strains that cause severe disease and poultry mortality.
 Highly pathogenic strains of avian influenza have a 90 to 100 percent mortality rate among poultry.
 Most infected livestock die within forty-eight hours.

 Humans.
 Human cases of bird flu are extremely rare, but often deadly.
-Most people who have been infected have usually been directly exposed to infected poultry or contaminated environments by them.
+Most people who become infected have usually been directly exposed to infected poultry or their environments.
 Human-to-human transmission is believed to have only occurred in a few isolated instances, but sustained transmission between humans has not yet been identified.
 The two strains of avian flu that have killed the most people are H5N1 and H7N9.
-The first human cases of H5N1 were detected in China in 1997, but the bulk of cases came between 2003 and 2015, with Egypt as a hot spot.
-To date, there have been 882 human cases, with 461 deaths across nearly two dozen countries, according to World Health Organization (WHO) data.
+The first human cases of H5N1 were detected in China in 1997, but the bulk of cases came between 2003 and 2015, with Egypt as a hotspot.
+To date, there have been at least 904 human cases, with 464 deaths across nearly two dozen countries, according to World Health Organization (WHO) data.
+The United States saw a rise of H5N1 cases in late 2024, spreading to at least sixty-five people by year’s end.
+The first U.S. death linked to avian flu occurred in January 2025 in a patient with other underlying health conditions.

 H7N9 was also first reported in China in 2013, and it has killed more than six hundred people to date.
 Some non-fatal cases are asymptomatic, but common effects can include flu-like symptoms, conjunctivitis (pink eye), pneumonia, multi-organ failure, seizures, and neurological damage.
 Newer strains that later evolved, such as H5N6 and H5N8, are also infecting humans.